Join us at Big Data LDN 2025 on 24-25 September (at Olympia London)!

 Improvement of the entire customer journey

-The role of a CDP is also to activate the data from the Customer 360 towards "business" tools (advertising platforms, CRM, customer support, etc.), allowing to treat customers throughout their life stages.
-The use cases mentioned below are just a handful of the opportunities offered by a CDP to optimize customer acquisition, ensure loyalty, and improve lifetime value.
+The role of a CDP is also to activate Customer 360 data across business tools (ad platforms, CRM, customer support, etc.), in order to engage customers throughout their lifecycle.
+The use cases mentioned below represent only a fraction of the opportunities offered by a CDP to optimise acquisition, ensure loyalty, and improve lifetime value.

 Automation of Marketing Tasks